brendanmichaelconnors/TESAsamSim/README.md

 ------

-### Input file details (to be revised with simplified inputs)
+### Input file details

-#### `simPar`
+#### `cohoSimPar`
-`simPar` is a .csv file that contains the input parameters that characterize a specific simulation run, but which are *shared* among CUs.
+`cohoSimPar` is a .csv file that contains the input parameters that characterize a specific simulation run, but which are *shared* among CUs.
 Each row represents a unique scenario (i.e. combination of operating model and management procedure).
 Generally it is easiest to create multiple `simPar` input files, each of which contain a coherent analysis (e.g. one input focusing on the effects of different harvest control rules across changing productivity regimes, a second input examining the effects of survey effort), but this is not strictly necessary.
 Contents include:

   - `scenario` - scenario name
   - `nameOM` - operating model name
   - `nameMP` - management procedure name
   - `keyVar` - focal variable of the analysis; subjective since typically multiple variables will differ among scenarios, but should be a focal point of main figures.
-Currently can be one of the following arguments: `prodRegime`, `synch`, `expRate`, `ppnMix`, `sigma`, `endYear`, `adjustAge`, `mixOUSig`, `adjustForecast`, `adjustEnRoute`, `obsSig`, `obsMixCatch` (**NOTE these should eventually be defined explicitly**)
+Currently can be one of the following arguments: `prodRegime`, `synch`, `expRate`, `ppnMix`, `sigma`, `endYear`, `adjustAge`, `mixOUSig`, `adjustForecast`, `adjustEnRoute`, `obsSig`, `obsMixCatch` (**NOTE, to be defined explicitly**)
   - `plotOrder` - order in which grouped scenarios will be plotted (useful when keyVar is not an ordinal or numeric variable)
   - `species` - lower case species name (chum and sockeye have been tested robustly; pink and coho have not; chinook should be used with extreme caution since most stocks do not meet assumptions of the model)
   - `simYears` - length of the simulation period (excluding priming period)